fbpx

 • Environment: The presence of toxins from sprayed chemicals to control bugs may be injurious to the health of your dog, culminating in lipomas.

-These non-cancerous lumps do not present diseased conditions.
+These non-cancerous lumps do not present diseased conditions and do not affect the overall health of dogs.
 The most common signs of a lipoma are the presence of lumps and bumps underneath the skin of dogs.
-The lumps are usually round or oval in shape and are usually movable and well-defined.
+When these lumps grow, they may outgrow their blood supply, leading to additional concerns.
+The lumps are usually round or oval in shape and are typically movable and well-defined.
 They are painless and are not associated with hair loss.

 These lumps do not usually cause pain or discomfort for the dog.
 However, when the presence of such lumps begins to impair the functioning of your pet, a visit to the veterinarian becomes unavoidable.